Text by CLOT Magazine

-Spacial sound designers and researchers are exponentially exploiting the possibilities of new media such as virtual and augmented reality; and some of them are already bringing us palpable creations, Planeta, a product studio based in NYC, works at the forefront of experimenting with sound and its interactions with emerging technology.
+Spacial sound designers and researchers are exponentially exploiting the possibilities of new media, such as virtual and augmented reality, and some of them are already bringing us palpable creations.
+Planeta, a product studio based in NYC, works at the forefront of experimenting with sound and its interactions with emerging technology.

-Today Planeta are releasing Drops, a drum machine for a VR environment reimagined as a generative gravity based collision course.
-Exchanging knobs and buttons for particles emitters and shapes traversed by particles bouncing off imaginary musical surfaces it will offer an immersive setting for music production set in a serene environment for Oculus and HTC Vive.
+Today Planeta are releasing Drops, a drum machine for a VR environment reimagined as a generative gravity-based collision course.
+Exchanging knobs and buttons for particles emitters and shapes traversed by particles bouncing off imaginary musical surfaces, it will offer an immersive setting for music production set in a serene environment for Oculus and HTC Vive.

-Loops are recorded via the mic and spatialised around your environment which can then be rediscovered by pointing your device in their direction.
-Fields include original works by Matmos, Ami Yamasaki, Matthew Patterson Curry, Nils Berg Cinemascope, and an exclusive spatial edit by Robert Lippok but the app comes really alive when using your own soundscape as a playground.
+Loops are recorded via the mic and spatialised around your environment, which can then be rediscovered by pointing your device in their direction.
+Fields include original works by Matmos, Ami Yamasaki, Matthew Patterson Curry, Nils Berg Cinemascope, and an exclusive spatial edit by Robert Lippok.
+Still, the app comes alive when using your soundscape as a playground.

-Robert Lippok shared with us why he got interested in the app: “With the fields project two of my interests came together.
+Robert Lippok shared with us why he got interested in the app: Two of my interests came together with the field project.
 Gaming on one side.
-I`m not a gamer but I see that there is so much new thinking coming out of this scene.
-I`ve just been to a Indie game fare in Berlin called A Maze.
-More and more is gaming, art and literature merging together.
-With a gaming approach you can rethink the narrative of a story, recombine music, work total different on art pieces and so on.
+I`m not a gamer, but I see that there is so much new thinking coming out of this scene.
+I`ve just been to an Indie game fair in Berlin called A Maze.
+More and more is, gaming, art and literature merging together.
+With a gaming approach, you can rethink the narrative of a story, recombine music, work total different on art pieces and so on.

-About his piece, Drawing from Memory, Lippok goes on saying that it is based on a sound experiment he did with students some years ago: “We where talking about imagining sound.
-Sounds from memories, sound from every day live and unheard sounds.
-Later than we started to create sonic events just with words, which we translated into some tracks.
-Drawing from Memory is a sonic interpretations of one of those sound/word pieces.
-FIELDS makes is now possible to unfold the individual parts of this composition and frees it in the same time from its one-directional existence as track on a CD.
+About his piece, Drawing from Memory, Lippok says it is based on a sound experiment he did with students some years ago: We discussed imagining the sound.
+Sounds from memories, sounds from everyday life and unheard sounds.
+Later, we started to create sonic events with words, which we translated into some tracks.
+Drawing from Memory is a sonic interpretation of one of those sound/word pieces.
+FIELDS makes it now possible to unfold the individual parts of this composition and frees it simultaneously from its one-directional existence as a track on a CD.
 I should do this with all of my pieces.
-I see a snowstorm of possibilities.”
+I see a snowstorm of possibilities.

 With these two news apps Planeta is releasing, it feels more tangible where we are heading concerning sound composition; paradigms are changing, and these technologies will bring -as Robert Lippok thinks- a “snowstorm” of possibilities, many of these we still can’t even imagine.